-Dr. Artemis Morris is a Naturopathic Physician, Licensed Acupuncturist, professor of nutrition, researcher, author, and public speaker.
-Artemis is the co-academic director of the Integrative Health and Healing Program at The Graduate Institute and professor of nutrition at The Human Nutrition Institute at University of Bridgeport, where she also taught nutrition for the Naturopathic Medical School.
-She completed her Naturopathic Doctorate and Masters in Acupuncture at Bastyr University in Seattle, Washington and has been in practice for over 18 years.
+Dr. Artemis D. Morris is a Naturopathic Physician, Licensed Acupuncturist, professor of nutrition, researcher, author, and public speaker.
+Dr. Artemis is the co-academic director of the Integrative Health and Healing Program at The Graduate Institute (www.learn.edu).
+Dr Artemis has been an educator for over a decade where she teaches nutrition at The Human Nutrition Institute at University of Bridgeport and taught advanced clinical nutrition for the Naturopathic Medical School.
+She completed her Naturopathic Doctorate and Masters in Acupuncture at Bastyr University in Seattle, Washington and did an internship in Acupuncture in Shanghai, China.
+Dr Artemis has been practicing holistic primary care medicine, Acupuncture, cranio-sacral therapy and integrative/functional medicine care for over 20 years.
 Dr. Artemis is the medical director and founder of Artemis Wellness Center, LLC an integrative wellness center that focuses on women’s health and wellness.
-Artemis has served as the director of the natural health center at Masonic Healthcare Center in Wallingford, the largest geriatric healthcare center in CT where she did research on acupuncture and pain management.
-Dr. Artemis has been researching the Mediterranean Diet and plants of Crete since 2005 and lectures at medical conferences on The Mediterranean Diet and other natural health topics.
-Dr Artemis Morris co-authored the book The Anti-Inflammation Diet for Dummies.
+Dr. Artemis has served as the director of the natural health center at Masonic Healthcare Center in Wallingford, the largest geriatric healthcare center in CT where she did research on acupuncture and pain management.
+Dr. Artemis researches and lectures on the Mediterranean Diet and plants of Crete at medical conferences internationally and presents on various natural health topics.
+Dr Artemis Morris co-authored the book with Molly Rossiter on The Anti-Inflammation Diet for Dummies, has contributed articles to medical journals and is in the process of publishing a book on A Naturopathic Doctors Guide to Wellness for the COVID-19 Pandemic.
 Her practice philosophy is inspired by the quote from Paracelsus that states, "The art of healing comes from nature and not from the physician.
-Therefore, the physician must start from nature with an open mind."
+Therefore, the physician must start from nature with an open mind." www.drartemis.com

 Bernie Siegel, MD - Academic Co-Director